sighupio/gatekeeper-policy-manager/README.md

 ![Helm Chart Release](https://img.shields.io/badge/dynamic/yaml?url=https%3A%2F%2Fraw.githubusercontent.com%2Fsighupio%2Fgatekeeper-policy-manager%2Fmain%2Fchart%2FChart.yaml&query=%24.version&label=Helm%20Chart&prefix=v&color=blue)
 ![License](https://img.shields.io/github/license/sighupio/gatekeeper-policy-manager)

-**Gatekeeper Policy Manager** is a simple *read-only* web UI for viewing OPA Gatekeeper policies' status in a Kubernetes Cluster.
+**Gatekeeper Policy Manager** is a *read-only* web UI that shows the status of OPA Gatekeeper policies in a Kubernetes cluster.

-The target Kubernetes Cluster can be the same where GPM is running or some other [remote cluster(s) using a `kubeconfig` file](#multi-cluster-support).
-You can also run GPM [locally in a client machine](#running-locally) and connect to a remote cluster.
+The target Kubernetes cluster can be the same one where GPM runs, or [a remote cluster that GPM connects to with a `kubeconfig` file](#multi-cluster-support).
+You can also run GPM [locally on a client machine](#running-locally) and connect to a remote cluster.

 GPM lets you see in detail: